Tony118g/captured/README.md

     * As a user I can view all photos that have been posted on the site so that I can browse through various, non-specific content.
     * As a user I can view photos posted by users that I follow so that I can view content specific to my taste and follow their activity.
     * As a user I can like and unlike other user's posted photos so that I can easily show/remove appreciative feedback.
-    * As a user I can search for specific photos that have been posted so that I can easily find content I am looking for.
+    * As a user I can search for specific photos that have been posted so that I can easily find the content I am looking for.
     * As a user I can comment on a posted photo so that I can provide my feedback.
     * As a user I can edit my own comments so that I can ensure the correct content is being shared.
     * As a user I can delete my own comment so that I can remove it from the site if I no longer want to share it.